Towards Faithful Model Explanation in NLP: A Survey: Explainability in NLP

-(a) \textbf{Faithfulness} (also referred to as \emph{fidelity} or \emph{reliability}): \textit{an explanation should accurately reflect the reasoning process behind the model's prediction} \cite{harrington_harvey_1985, ribeiro_why_2016, jacovi_towards_2020}.
-This is at the heart of this survey.
-In our opinion, Faithfulness is the most fundamental requirement for any explanation -- after all, what is an explanation if it \textit{lies} about what the model does under the hood?
-An unfaithful explanation can sound intuitive to humans, but has little to do with how the model makes the prediction.
-For example, by looking at the attention weights\footnote{We will elaborate on attention in Section~\ref{section:analysis_structure}.} of a sentiment classification model, it may be intuitive to interpret tokens with higher weights as ``more important'' to the prediction, whereas empirically it is questionable if such causal relation exists \cite{jain_attention_2019}.\\
+\textbf{Faithfulness} (also referred to as \emph{fidelity} or \emph{reliability}): \textit{An explanation should accurately reflect the reasoning process behind the model's prediction} \cite{harrington_harvey_1985, ribeiro_why_2016, jacovi_towards_2020}.
+This is often considered the most fundamental requirement for any explanation, and sometimes used interchangeably with the term ``interpretability'' \cite[][i.a.]{jain_attention_2019, bastings_elephant_2020, jacovi_towards_2020}.
+After all, what is an explanation if it \textit{lies} about what the model does under the hood?
+An unfaithful explanation can look plausible to humans, but has little to do with how the model makes the prediction.
+For example, by looking at the attention weights\footnote{We will elaborate on the attention mechanism in Section~\ref{section:analysis_structure}.} of a sentiment classification model, it may be intuitive to interpret tokens with higher weights as ``more important'' to the prediction, whereas empirically it is questionable if such causal relation exists \cite{jain_attention_2019}.\\

-(b) \textbf{Plausibility} (also referred to as \emph{persuasiveness} or \emph{understandability}): \textit{an explanation should be understandable and convincing to the target audience} \cite{herman_promise_2019, jacovi_towards_2020}.
-This implies that Plausibility depends on who the target audience is.
-For example, a relevance propagation graph across NN layers may be a perfectly plausible explanation for model developers, but not at all plausible to non-expert end-users.\\
+\textbf{Plausibility} (also referred to as \emph{persuasiveness} or \emph{understandability}): \textit{An explanation should be understandable and convincing to the target audience} \cite{herman_promise_2019, jacovi_towards_2020}.
+This implies that plausibility depends on who the target audience is.
+For example, a relevance propagation graph across NN layers may be a perfectly understandable explanation for model developers, but not at all meaningful to non-expert end users.\\

-(c) \textbf{Input Sensitivity}: the term is used by many papers in different senses, but the commonality is that \textit{an explanation should be sensitive (resp. insensitive) to changes in the input that influence (resp. do not influence) the prediction.} Specifically, it has at least the following sub-principles:
+\textbf{Input Sensitivity}: This term has been perceived in slightly different senses, but the general idea is that \textit{an explanation should be sensitive (respectively insensitive) to changes in the input that influence (respectively do not influence) the prediction.} Specifically, it includes the following senses:

-(i) \citet{sundararajan_axiomatic_2017}: (for explanations whose unit is features and form is importance scores), if two inputs differ only at one feature and lead to different model predictions, then the explanation should assign non-zero importance to the feature.
+(i) \citet{sundararajan_axiomatic_2017}: With respect to explanations whose unit is features and form is importance scores, if two inputs differ only at one feature and lead to different model predictions, then the explanation should assign non-zero importance to the feature.

 (ii) \citet{adebayo_sanity_2018}: if the input data labels are randomized, the explanation should also change.
 This is because label randomization does change model predictions, so the explanation should be sensitive.